The Universe of Xuya

 So, about those other authors working in similar universes…

 I frequently get the remark that both Chris Roberson and Thomas Harlan are writing futures where the Aztecs and China (Japan in Thomas Harlan’s stories) are the dominant cultures.
 I was completely unaware of this before I started working on Xuya, and I’ve barely read them, so any resemblances between their universe and mine are purely coincidental.
 The “Asia and Mesoamerica become dominant world powers” is, fortunately, an idea large enough to accomodate a variety of approaches.

 Any connections between Servant of the Underworld/Obsidian & Blood and Xuya?

 Seriously though, Servant of the Underworld is a different beast from Xuya, since it’s basically an Aztec historical fantasy with magic.
 Xuya is… well, a historical fantasy with Aztecs, if you get right down to it: the parallel universe is plausible, but does require a lot of handwaving to come into being.
 But it’s still more SF than fantasy, if you’re someone for whom that sort of distinction matters.

-I do reuse a lot of the research I do into Ancient Mexico in both universes, though, so there are definitely a bunch of similarities.
+I did reuse a lot of the research I did into Ancient Mexico in both universes, though, so there are definitely a bunch of similarities in the earlier stories.